-- Submit detailed plans
+- Had to submit detailed plans

-- Plan to include a fenced-off dam
+- Had to plan to include a fenced-off dam

-- Goats, swine and poultry prohibited
+- Was prohibited from keeping goats, swine and poultry

-- Responsible for protecting the outspan
+- Was responsible for protecting the outspan

-- Rental 20s per annum
+- Had to pay a rental 20s per annum

 In return for meeting all these requirements, the innkeeper was entitled to charge 6d per span of oxen or horses using the water.

 Richard J Berry’s father, John James Berry, was born in Norfolk, England circa 1775.
 Some time before 1802, he arrived in Algoa Bay and married Clara Hermina Botha, sister of JT Botha of Buffelsfontein.
 Their son Matthew [baptised Matthys Jacobus] must have been born in late 1814 or 1815 as he was baptised in 1815 in George.
 The occupation of John James Berry was that of farmer.
 Fortune struck the Berry family when in 1818, John James Berry was granted Baakens River Farm.

 The numerous members of the Berry family were well-known in the early days of Port Elizabeth.
 His sons, Richard John and Matthew, were both personalities in the town in their own right.
 In 1826, the farm passed to 1820 Settler, John Parkin and today includes the suburbs of Newton Park, Sunridge Park, Fernglen and Fairview.

 John James Berry was to die on 29th October 1859 at the age of 84 without ever seeing what his enterprising sons managed to achieve in their lifetimes.